MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sma/Deploy/Deploy-Service-Management-Automation.md

 -   [How to uninstall Service Management Automation](How-to-uninstall-Service-Management-Automation.md)

-    Provides step\-by\-step instructions to install for uninstalling Service Management Automation.
+    Provides step-by-step instructions to install for uninstalling Service Management Automation.